 Like the builder of the original box, I did my final surfacing with a hand plane – my Spiers coffin-style – after the box was glued up and the groove plugs in place.
 This small plane has a gentle arc across the width of the iron.
 This produces a surface without the harsh lines at each side of a plane stroke.
 It also left a faintly rippled surface, one best appreciated by running a hand across the width of any of the box’s sides.

 The hinged lid and the narrow strip to which it is hinged both have a gentle radius on each side.
 That radius is echoed on the front edge of the lid.
 I formed the radii with a hand plane, which is probably how the maker of the original box did it.

-Turn & attach
+Turn & attach the legs

 The original box has thin strips, triangular in cross section, glued inside each corner.
 Since the dovetailed corners need no reinforcement, my guess is that these strips were somehow tied to the joinery with which the four legs were fastened to the box.
 It’s possible that the legs have an off-center tenon that passes through the bottom of the box into this strip.
 Without taking the box apart, it’s impossible to be certain.

 In Fig. 5, you can see how the leg is formed on the lathe with a 2½" long, 1" tenon centered on the leg’s axis of rotation at the top of each leg.
 On the original, the corners of the square section were rounded, but this appeared to be post-construction wear.
 I think the corners were originally sharp, which is how I formed mine − that is, until I began the aging process.